Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the role and significance of Local Land Charges Register searches in property transactions.
-Focus your revision on:
+For SQE1, you are required to understand Local Land Charges Register searches in conveyancing due diligence, with a focus on the following syllabus points:

 • The statutory basis and function of the Local Land Charges Register

-• The types of charges and restrictions recorded
+• The types of charges and restrictions recorded, and how they arise

-• The relationship between Local Land Charges Register searches and other pre-contract searches
+• Relationship between LLCR searches and other pre-contract searches

-• The impact of digitalisation and HM Land Registry’s centralisation of the register
+• Impact of digitalisation and HM Land Registry’s centralisation of the register, including transition issues

 Test Your Knowledge